-When it comes to tech companies making bold moves, Amazon isn't exactly known for half-measures.
+Amazon isn't known for half-measures, and its latest move proves the point.
 This time, they're eyeing the augmented reality space with not one, but two distinct AR glasses projects that could launch as early as 2026.
 The twist is in the strategy.
 Instead of chasing a one-size-fits-all headset, Amazon is building purpose-built gear for specific jobs.

 The consumer model, internally codenamed "Jayhawk," promises serious tech in a sleeker package than most current AR glasses.
 Their delivery driver glasses, dubbed "Amelia," aim straight at logistics pain points that shape how a package gets from the van to your doorstep.